nixworks/public/news/2004/11/19/index.md

 ##### Medical Research Council
 ### [ Research by the Medical Research Council shows that the antibiotic co-trimoxazole can halve the death rate in HIV-positive children in Zambia. ](/news/2004/11/19/research-by-the-medical-research-council-shows-that-the-antibiotic-co-trimoxazole-can-halve-the-death-rate-in-hiv-positive-children-in-zamb.md)
-_Context: HIV-positive, Zambia, co-trimoxazole, Medical Research Council_
+_Context: co-trimoxazole, HIV-positive, Zambia, Medical Research Council_

 ##### United Nations
 ### [ Attempts by the United States to draft a U.N. treaty banning human cloning have been abandoned. ](/news/2004/11/19/attempts-by-the-united-states-to-draft-a-u-n-treaty-banning-human-cloning-have-been-abandoned.md)
-_Context: human cloning, United Nations_
+_Context: United Nations, human cloning_

 ##### George W. Bush
 ### [ U.S. President George W. Bush arrives at the Asia-Pacific Economic Cooperation summit in Santiago de Chile for talks with China and other nations.
 The summit's agenda includes nuclear proliferation and new free trade agreements, particularly on agriculture.
 Bush hopes to revive six-party talks on North Korea's nuclear program and promote the "War on Terrorism".
 The Chinese delegation ask Bush to take "all measures necessary" to halt the slide in value of the U.S. dollar.
 About 40,000 people protest against the summit, Bush, the war in Iraq, and globalization; they are blocked by Chilean police with tear gas and water cannon. ](/news/2004/11/19/u-s-president-george-w-bush-arrives-at-the-asia-pacific-economic-cooperation-summit-in-santiago-de-chile-for-talks-with-china-and-other-n.md)